slavon00/tnums/README.md

 The relationship between number `x` and its tnum `T^x` is as follows: |(tnum-to-num T^x eps) - x| < eps.
 The precission eps should be 0<eps<=1.
 The other value of eps is meant as 10^(-|eps|).

 #### As string
-To get value of tnum in string, call `tnum-tp-string` with tnum and count of decimal places.
+To get value of tnum in string, call `tnum-to-string` with tnum and count of decimal places.

     Value of T^x as a string output with n decimal places = (tnum-to-string T^x n)